szymonrykala/2ravsAPI/README.md

 Room Reservation and Visualisation System API

 ## Changelog
+[09-09-2020]
+- controllers inheritance
+- Controller::delete() method true when delete is 'true' or '1'

 [27-08-2020]
 - getting deleted reservations by ?deleted=true
 - on hard delete reservation - logs are deleted